mallocator/Elasticsearch-MySQL-River/README.md

 Elasticsearch-MySQL-River
 =========================

-An Elasticsearch river modelled to work like the Solr MySQL import feature
+An Elasticsearch river modeled to work like the Solr MySQL import feature

 # Building